MR-NOOBIK/snake/README.md

+# instruction:
-# open program with netbeans.
+open program with netbeans.